“Ignorance of the Law Excuses No One”

 The Members of the Bantay Colorum Task Force (BCTF) composed of the licensed professional Real Estate Consultants, Appraisers and Brokers conducted a briefing and joint training workshop last January 10, 2020 in Pasay City.
 This was spearheaded by PRBRES BCTF Chairperson, Hon Ofelia C. Binag, with the members Hon.
 Rafael M. Fajardo, Hon Pilar M. Torres-Banaag and Hon.
 Jose Arnold M. Tan.

-BCTF was formed under the basis of Sec.
-5 Paragraph H of the Republic Act 9646 (RESA Law) which states that Professional Regulatory Board of Real Estate Service or PRBRES shall “Safeguard and protect legitimate and licensed real estate service practitioners and, in coordination with the accredited and integrated professional organization of real estate service practitioners, monitor all forms of advertisements, announcements, signboards, billboards, pamphlets, brochures and others of similar nature concerning real estate and, where necessity, exercise its quasi-judicial and administrative powers to finally and completely eradicate the pernicious practices of unauthorized or unlicensed individuals;”
+BCTF was formed under the basis of Section 5 Paragraph H of the Republic Act 9646 (RESA Law) which states that Professional Regulatory Board of Real Estate Service or PRBRES shall “Safeguard and protect legitimate and licensed real estate service practitioners and, in coordination with the accredited and integrated professional organization of real estate service practitioners, monitor all forms of advertisements, announcements, signboards, billboards, pamphlets, brochures and others of similar nature concerning real estate and, where necessity, exercise its quasi-judicial and administrative powers to finally and completely eradicate the pernicious practices of unauthorized or unlicensed individuals;”

 According to Hon.
 Banaag, BCTF’s main purpose is to help professionalize those individuals who are still engaged in the Real Estate Service without a duly valid license or accreditation to do so.

-SEC.
-29 of the RESA Law states that “Prohibition Against the Unauthorized Practice of Real Estate Service. – No person shall practice or offer to practice real estate service in the Philippines or offer himself / herself as real estate service practitioner, or use the title, word, letter, figure or any sign tending to convey the impression that one is a real estate service practitioner, or advertise or indicate in any manner whatsoever that one is qualified to practice the profession, or be appointed as real property appraiser or assessor in any national government entity or local government unit, unless he/she has satisfactorily passed the licensure examination given by the Board, except as otherwise provided in this Act, a holder of a valid certificate of registration, and professional identification card or a valid special/temporary permit duly issued to him/her by the Board and the Commission, and in the case of real estate brokers and private appraisers, they have paid the required bond as hereto provided.”
+SECTION 29 of the RESA Law states that “Prohibition Against the Unauthorized Practice of Real Estate Service. – No person shall practice or offer to practice real estate service in the Philippines or offer himself / herself as real estate service practitioner, or use the title, word, letter, figure or any sign tending to convey the impression that one is a real estate service practitioner, or advertise or indicate in any manner whatsoever that one is qualified to practice the profession, or be appointed as real property appraiser or assessor in any national government entity or local government unit, unless he/she has satisfactorily passed the licensure examination given by the Board, except as otherwise provided in this Act, a holder of a valid certificate of registration, and professional identification card or a valid special/temporary permit duly issued to him/her by the Board and the Commission, and in the case of real estate brokers and private appraisers, they have paid the required bond as hereto provided.”

 BCTF members, as deputized by PRBRES, shall work closely with the NBI, CIDG and the Baranggay Captain in giving substantial evidence of the reported case that shall undoubtedly prove a suspected unlicensed practitioner violating the law.